GenericMappingTools/gmt/doc/rst/source/datasets/earth-relief.rst

    :align: center
    :scale: 40 %

-In addition to the GSHHS coastlines, rivers, and borders data built into some modules (:doc:`/coast`, :doc:`/gmtselect`, :doc:`/grdlandmask`), we offer several remote global data grids that you can access via our *remote file* mechanism.
+In addition to the GSHHG coastlines, rivers, and borders data built into some modules (:doc:`/coast`, :doc:`/gmtselect`, :doc:`/grdlandmask`), we offer several remote global data grids that you can access via our *remote file* mechanism.
 The first time you access one of these files we will download the file from